matloff/TidyverseSkeptic/README.md

 # dplry vs. data.table

-The **dplyr** package, is a featured app of the Tidyverse developed by Hadley, so I'll use this as an example at several points in this essay.
+The **dplyr** package is a featured app of the Tidyverse developed by Hadley, so I'll use this as an example at several points in this essay.

 **Dplyr** borrowed a number of ideas from the earlier **data.table** by